XPeng: Partnership with Volkswagen

 On 26 July 2023, the Volkswagen Group announced its investment of $700 million in XPeng for purchasing 4.99% stake of the company.
 The VW Group will collaborate with XPeng to develop two VW brand electric models for the mid-size segment in the Chinese market in 2026.

 In February 2024, XPeng and Volkswagen Group signed a technology cooperation and joint development agreement on platform and software.
 Through joint procurement and the joint development of the vehicle design and engineering, the product development cycle will be shortened by more than 30%.
 Volkswagen (China) Technology Co., Ltd. (VCTC) in Hefei is responsible for this cooperation.

 In April 2024, XPeng and Volkswagen Group signed an electronic and electrical architecture ("E/E Architecture") technology strategic cooperation framework agreement.
 XPeng and Volkswagen Group will jointly develop a new architecture based on XPeng's latest electronic and electrical architecture, which will be applied to the CMP platform developed by Volkswagen for the Chinese market, and mass production will begin in 2026.

+In July 2024, XPeng and Volkswagen announced project houses in Guangzhou and Hefei to accelerate the development of the new E/E architecture; Reuters reported that the architecture was planned to equip Volkswagen-branded electric vehicles in China from 2026.

 In January 2025, Xpeng reached strategic cooperation agreements with Volkswagen China and BP Pulse, and both parties will open their own charging networks in mainland China to each other; Xpeng also plans to build a joint-branded ultra-fast charging station with Volkswagen.

 In August 2025, XPeng released its first-half financial report, revealing that the company generated 1.72 billion RMB profit in technology licensing fees from Volkswagen.

 In August 2025, XPeng and Volkswagen Group signed an Agreement on Expanding E/E Architecture Technical Collaboration ("Expanded Technical Collaboration").
 The signing of this agreement marks that the E/E Architecture will be not only integrated into Volkswagen's electric vehicle platforms, but also deployed across its ICE and PHEV platforms in China, thereby significantly expanding the strategic technical collaboration to broader markets.

+In November 2025, Xpeng announced a new driver-assist system designed for navigating narrow roads, which they say will be rolled out by the first quarter of 2026.
+The system is claimed to be able to navigate cars smoothly through the narrow streets and will be opened to other car makers, with Volkswagen being its first client.